-42) SCHOOL BOARD MEETINGS
+44) SCHOOL BOARD MEETINGS

-The Creston School Board holds its regular monthly meeting on the 2nd Thursday of the month at 7:00 A.M. in the school library.
-If the date or time is changed, it will be noted on the school calendar.
+The Creston School Board holds its regular monthly meeting on the 2nd Thursday of the month at 7:00 A.M.
+If the date or time is changed, it will be noted on the school website event calendar and/or Board Policy 1400.
 The meetings are open to the public and everyone is invited to attend.